alephbeis/indesign-scrips/Docs/ScriptUsage/Utilities/ChangeNekuda.md

 The Change Nekuda script provides a flexible interface for changing any Hebrew vowel mark (Nekuda) to any other.
 Unlike the previous version with hardcoded transformations, this enhanced version gives users complete flexibility by:

-- **Change From**: Dynamically lists all Nekudos found in the current document with occurrence counts
+- **Change From**: Lists all Nekudos.
+Only those present in the current document are enabled for selection
 - **Change To**: Shows all available Nekudos for replacement
 - **Full Flexibility**: Allows any combination of Nekuda changes